Harry Potter and the Deathly Hallows – Part 1: Sequel

-Harry Potter and the Deathly Hallows – Part 1 was followed by The Deathly Hallows – Part 2, the conclusion of the Harry Potter film series.
+Deathly Hallows – Part 1 was followed in July 2011 by Part 2, the final instalment of the Harry Potter film series.
 Its story concludes Potter's quest to find and destroy Voldemort's Horcruxes in order to stop him once and for all.
-The Deathly Hallows – Part 2 was a financial success, becoming the highest-grossing film of 2011 and the franchise, and was generally well received by critics.
+Part 2 was a financial success, becoming the highest-grossing film of 2011 and the franchise, and was generally well received by critics.